-Further development in the reliability of the BED will continue.
-This includes upgrading to a titanium pressure sensor as well as some software upgrades listed here: \\Atlas\ProjectLibrary\901006.BEDS\BEDS.Documents\BEDS.Software\BEDSSoftwareWishList.1.1.docx
+Modest hardware and software upgrades to improve to the existing prototype.
+In particular, software upgrades will focus on improving the user interface.

+Advancing the Wave Glider as a mechanism to geolocate the BEDs.
+We will integrate a Homer Pro topside transducer head onto the wave glider to conduct geolocation with the homer alone (as opposed to using the modems).

+A technical paper describing the BED instrument will be written by the BEDS project team.

 Work will also continue with the Wave Glider acoustic integration and further integration of the cesium clock.
 Construction of a total of 12 BEDs will begin early in the year to accommodate the large coordinated canyon studies experiment listed above.
+In addition

 Field programs (detail ship requirements/deployments/diver requirements)

-Our field programs and test plans require four days of Carson/Ventana time, although two of the four can be partial days (i.e. piggybacking is possible).
+Our field programs and test plans require four days of Carson/Ventana time.
 These ship days will be requested quarterly with one cruise per quarter in 2014.
 Additionally 12 R/V Paragon days are being requested.
 These days include Wave Glider launch and recovery as well as any BED survey work that needs to be accomplished.

 Specific deliverables

+Capability to carryout data retrieval with Wave Glider

+5 additional functional BEDs

+Participation in the fall 2014 coordinated canyon experiment.

+Data from prototype experiments

 Firmware revision 2.0, motherboard spin 2.0

-4 additional functional BEDsData from prototype experiments

-Participation in the fall 2014 coordinated canyon experiment.

-Note: The team is aware that the potential exists for this experiment to be delayed due to a MARS cable extension.
+Note: The team is aware that the potential exists for the Coordinated Canyon Experiment to be delayed due to a MARS cable extension.
 The project is planned such that a hiatus after fall 2014 would be possible if necessary with minimal effort to resume work at a later time.

 Milestones (see personnel classification list)